Three Golden Rules of Accounting - Overview, Types, Benefits

 4 Mins read

-Accounting rules are statements that establishes guidance on how to record transactions.
-As per accounting rules all the accounting transactions should be recorded in the books of entity using double entry accounting method.
-Double entry accounting method means for each transaction two (or more) accounts are involved, one account shall be debited and the other account shall be credited with the same amount.
-Accounting rules works as a base for any accounting framework.
-Before applying accounting principles a person is required to know the basic accounting rules that in a transaction which account should be debited and which account should be credited.
-Accounting rules are used uniformly by all entities and thus using it results in consistent and comparable financial reports.
+Accounting rules are statements that establish guidance on how to record transactions.
+According to accounting rules, all accounting transactions must be recorded in the entity’s books using the double-entry accounting method.
+The double-entry accounting method means that for each transaction, two (or more) accounts are involved; one account is debited and the other is credited with the same amount.
+Accounting rules serve as the foundation for any accounting framework.
+Before applying accounting principles, a person must understand the basic accounting rules that govern transactions, including which accounts should be debited and which accounts should be credited.
+Accounting rules are uniformly applied by all entities, resulting in consistent and comparable financial reports.
 Each record made in an account comes under one of the two categories, namely-

 1. Credit